eric-price-ok/bordful/docs/currencies.md

 # Currency Support

-Bordful supports 50 of the most common currencies worldwide for job postings.
+Bordful supports a wide range of currencies worldwide for job postings, including traditional fiat currencies and cryptocurrencies.
 This document explains how to use and configure currencies in your job board.

 ## Supported Currencies

+### Fiat Currencies

-The system supports 50 currencies, including:
+The system supports traditional fiat currencies, including:

 - USD (United States Dollar)
 - EUR (Euro)